Posted in: Recovery

 August 18, 2016

 Many people see recovery as simply deciding to stop using a substance and committing to long-term sobriety.
 This is far from the truth, however.
 Recovering from substance abuse and addiction actually involves many different components, and sobriety is just one part of recovery.
 While sobriety during recovery is an integral part of successful recovery, there’s much more to it.
-And when a person focuses only on sobriety in his own personal recovery process, he sets himself up for frustration and discouragement.
+And when a person focuses only on sobriety in their own personal recovery process, they set himself up for frustration and discouragement.
 Instead of looking at recovery as simply abstaining from a certain substance, a person should try to think of recovery as a multifaceted process that consists of several different elements.

 Admitting that a Problem Exists

 A major component of successful recovery is being able to admit that a problem even exists.
 SAMHSA’s National Survey on Drug Use and Health found that in 2012, only 2.5 million of the 23.1 million people who needed to receive substance use treatment at a specialty facility actually did.
 Out of the 20.6 million people who needed treatment but did not receive it, 19.5 million reported not feeling any need to receive treatment.
 These figures suggest that millions of people are in denial about their substance abuse or addiction.
 But for many people, admitting that they are struggling with substance abuse or addiction is the first step toward recovery.
 As the National Institute on Drug Abuse (NIDA) clarifies, substance treatment doesn’t always have to be voluntary to be effective, but even if a person is compelled by his friends, family, job or the law to receive treatment, he will still need to admit that he has a problem in order to succeed in long-term recovery.

 Another essential aspect of recovery is successfully completing rehabilitation.
 In order for substance treatment to be successful, the NIDA suggests that it incorporate the following elements: